Recommendations

 Senior Film Conservator

 After experiencing the unique vision of Five from the Jazzband (1932), you are likely searching for more films that share its specific artistic vision.
-Unlock a new level of cinematic understanding with these Musical alternatives.
+Unlock a new level of cinematic understanding with these Comedy alternatives.

 A dizzy young lady with no musical talent suddenly finds herself the star attraction of a jazz band.

-The influence of Erich Engel in Five from the Jazzband can be felt in the way modern Musical films handle unique vision.
+The influence of Erich Engel in Five from the Jazzband can be felt in the way modern Comedy films handle unique vision.
 From the specific lighting choices to the pacing, this 1932 release set a high bar for atmospheric immersion.

 View Details